Macroo

 Why do people switch away from MyFitnessPal?

-The three common reasons are price (Premium is ~$80/yr), ads on the free tier, and barcode scanning moving behind the paywall.
-People who eat mostly home-cooked or restaurant food also find barcode-first logging slower than describing a meal in plain language.
+The common reasons are ads on the free tier, barcode scanning moving behind the paywall, and the fact that nothing in the app keeps them logging once motivation fades.
+People who eat mostly home-cooked or restaurant food also find barcode-first logging slower than describing a meal in plain language or snapping a photo.

 4. 04